cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ### Element derivation {#from_bytes_uniform255}

 The element derivation function operates on 64-byte strings.
-To obtain such an input from an arbitrary length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.
+To obtain such an input from an arbitrary-length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.